 2. Reminders, reminders, reminders

 When people are reminded of their commitments, they are much more likely to follow through on them, again mainly out of desire to behave consistently with past behavior (but also out of guilt … and guilt does work as a compelling force for many people).

 So sending out email, snail mail and/or text reminders a week before the event or wedding and again a day before helps to ensure that your “yes” RSVPs are in attendance.
 The message doesn’t have to be anything complicated.
 It should simply remind them that they previously committed to attending the event; provide the event location, day/time and any other relevant details about their attendance; and state that you or your client looks forward to seeing them at the event.

 If it’s not too late to reduce your head count to your venue, caterer, etc., you can also include a P.S. line that asks them to respond if they can no longer attend; this way you can reduce your head count and your expense accordingly.

-Note: Our wedding and event management software lets you export your guest lists so you can send out bulk emails to your guests.
+Note: Our event management and planning software lets you export your guest lists so you can send out bulk emails to your guests.

 As a savvy wedding and event planner, you probably have other ways of getting people to show up at your events, so please provide your ideas in the comments below.

 Stay on top of your guest lists, RSVPs, meal counts and many other event details with My Wedding Workbook Pro.
 It helps professional wedding and event planners plan any kind of event, manage your clients and run your business.

 Get started with a 30-day, no-obligation free trial.